 Ph.
 D., Computer Science

-Envisioning the importance of education for future generations, Dr. Li founded MathEnglish.com in 1995 in order to provide superior academic instruction to his own children while working as a Software Architect in the technology industry .
-Since its inception, his organization, based in Rockville, Maryland, has helped many students achieve their academic goals.
-This accomplishment is attributed to a single principle: empower students with a net; not a fish.
+Envisioning the importance of education for future generations, Dr. Li founded MathEnglish.com in 1995 to provide vigorous curriculum to his own children while working as a software architect in the technology industry.
+Since its inception in Rockville, Maryland, this institution has helped many students achieve their academic goals.
+The accomplishments are attributed to one single principle: to empower students with a net; not a fish.
 Over the years, Dr. Li's desire to inspire the brightest got fired up after his own children finishing college and working in the industry.

-From K-12, students begin step-by-step, building a solid foundation in reading, vocabulary, writing, analysis, public speaking, and mathematical/logical reasoning.
+From K-12, Dr. Li's students begin building a solid foundation in reading, vocabulary, writing, analysis, public speaking, and mathematical/logical reasoning.
 After nearly two decades, the same parents continue sending their children to Dr. Li’s Math/English programs.
 Alumni of Dr. Li's programs have been admitted to the most prestigious colleges and universities in the world and many have enjoyed professional success.

-Dr. Li is a software engineer at Hughes Network Systems, senior research scientist at Bellcore (now Telcordia Technologies), senior software architect of TransTech Networks, and CTO of Smart Technologies in Taiwan-- a technology design company in the business of manufacturing printed circuit boards and device software for industrial control systems.
-In the past decade, Dr. Li has shifted his focus to the high-end educational services industry, and is a leader in the field.
+** Dr. Li is a software engineer at Hughes Network Systems, senior research scientist at Bellcore (now Telcordia Technologies), senior software architect of TransTech Networks, and CTO of Smart Technologies in Taiwan-- a technology design company in the business of manufacturing printed circuit boards and device software for industrial control systems.
+Since 2008, Dr. Li has shifted his focus to the high-end education industry, and is a leader in the field.